Contact Us

 Reina with her daughter and three granddaughter

-One of her daughters had graduated from the computer course a year before.
+One of her daughters had graduated from the computer course (and from the cosmetology course) the previous year.
 She encouraged her mom to enroll.
 Reina was going through a period of severe depression and grief.
 Her beloved brother had passed, and she had difficulty recovering from that pain.
 Reina decided to enroll in the sewing course, and with that decision, her life changed.
-When asked how Mi Esperanza has changed her life, she said, "It has been a 180° change.
-I was so depressed when I came here.
-The classes cheered me up.
-I started feeling important and useful."

 REINA AT A GLANCE